 If you fancy, book tickets to the top of the Empire State Building which has some great views across the city.
 Plus, these tickets have a queue jump added, so you won’t be wasting any time.

 Just like the Top of the Rock, it’s a perfect place to see the city from above.

 12.)
 See the Statue of Liberty

 Okay, technically not in Manhattan (but on Liberty Island), the Statue of Liberty is a place you’ve got to see in the city.

 Probably the most famous symbol of the United States, visiting is one of the best things to do in Manhattan for sure.

 Now, you can join one of the boat tours (that drop you off on the island) from the lower area of Manhattan.
-From here, you’ll take a tour that typically lasts around three to four hours and takes in Ellis Island, too.
+From here, you’ll book a Statue of Liberty tour that typically lasts around three to four hours and takes in Ellis Island, too.